2026 Education Policy

 program.

-Recognition of prior learning (RPL): An assessment process deployed by the
+Recognition of prior learning (RPL): An assessment process deployed by the Institute

-an individual application for credit.
+application for credit.

 Specified credit: Credit that can be granted towards particular or specific